cbjszc/PillarAMF/docs/RUN.md

 ## 🎯 Training Strategy: *Faded Strategy*

-For the final reported results, we apply a **Faded Strategy**, where the **copy-and-paste augmentation is disabled during the last two epochs**.
+For the final reported results, we apply a **Faded Strategy**, where the **copy-and-paste augmentation is disabled during the last 5 epochs**.

 To disable copy-and-paste manually, add the following override: